 Quick Summary

-- A written plan beats a mental plan every time — stress, noise, and chaos degrade decision-making, and paper doesn’t forget
+- A written plan beats a mental plan every time — stress, noise, and chaos degrade your decision-making, and paper doesn’t forget

-- Define two meeting points — one immediately outside your home and one outside your neighborhood in case you can’t return
+- Define two meeting points minimum — one immediately outside your home and one outside your neighborhood in case you can’t return

 - Drill twice a year and update after every major life change — a plan you’ve never practiced is just a document

-What Is an Emergency Preparedness Plan (And Why You Need One Written Down)
+What Is an Emergency Preparedness Plan?

 - Document organization — critical paperwork consolidated for rapid retrieval